 All of this snow in Utah this past week has put me in a soup mood.
 The cold snowy weather just makes me want to stay inside and enjoy a hot bowl of soup.
-And this bowl of soup is amazing!
+And a bowl of this One Pot White Chicken Lasagna Soup is amazing!

 Do not let the long list of ingredients scare you.
 Most don’t require much more effort than measure and add to the soup.
 The other bonus is this is made all in one pot!